jdlien/lbx-utils/data/schema/lbx.yml-spec.md

   x: 10
   y: 5
   direction: column
-  height: auto # Automatically size height to content
+  height: auto # Automatically size height to content (default if omitted)
-  width: 120 # Keep fixed width
+  width: auto # Automatically size width to content (default if omitted)
   objects:
     - type: text
       content: "First line"
     - type: text
       content: "Second line"
-    # Group height will adjust to fit all content
+    # Group dimensions will adjust to fit all content
 ```

+When `width` and/or `height` are set to `auto` or omitted, the group will automatically calculate its dimensions based on the positions and sizes of its child elements, ensuring it properly contains all children with appropriate padding.

 ## 6. Style Inheritance